alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/index.md

 ---
 ## Understand what needs to change

-Before you decide what content to update, you need to find out from your policy teams what’s changing.
+Before you decide what content to update, you need to find out from your policy teams what's changing.

 Your policy colleagues should give you this information as early as possible so you can identify the [user needs](/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs/) and plan your content.